helgridly/love/index.md

 The condensed version of my spiritual biography: I grew up Muslim, but quit in my early twenties because I felt like I couldn't do it well enough.
 I came close to falling down the New Atheism rabbithole, but dodged it; in my late twenties I began a quest for capital-M Meaning, which I finally found after lots of therapy and years of Zen practice.

 Buddhism has been important to me for approaching a decade.
 Buddhist philosophy and psychology is very much a part of who I am, how I think, and how I like to relate to the world.
-An example: when I filed for US citizenship, I asked for a waiver to the Oath of Allegiance on the grounds of not wanting to support the military, even though being 38 means there's basically no chance I'll get drafted.
+An example: when getting US citizenship, I asked for a waiver to the Oath of Allegiance on the grounds of not wanting to support the military, even though being 38 means there's basically no chance I'll get drafted.

 It's important to me that my partner has their own self-development practice - something that helps them be freer, kinder, and more open.
 It by no means has to be Buddhist flavoured.